iamyle0710/flashcard-react/README.md

 ## Code Description
 - `src`:
-    - `actions`: The MenuScreen object represents the menu screen of the application.
-From here, users can choose a flashcard deck to review.
+    - `actions`: actions used to update the states of the application
     - `components`: components to render deck menu, flashcards and result
     - `reducers`: reducer to contain the state of the application
     - `data.js`: flashcard data